shridarpatil/frappe-docker/README.md

 }
 ```

-Here we are just using service names for database and redis, the actual IP address is handled by docker-compose since it internally does the magic, DNS resolution of the service name.
+Here we are just mentioning service names for database and redis, the actual IP address is handled by docker-compose since it internally does the magic, DNS resolution of the service name.